mahmoudnafifi/WB_color_augmenter_python/README.md

 # WB_color_augmenter_python
 Python version of the WB augmenter (ICCV'19)
-Please check the official repo from [here](https://github.com/mahmoudnafifi/WB_color_augmenter) that includes both Matlab and Python code (including PyTorch example).
+Please check the official repo from [here](https://github.com/mahmoudnafifi/WB_color_augmenter), which includes both Matlab and Python code (including PyTorch example).

 This repo was created to facilitate cloning the Python version of the WB augmenter.

 ### Publication